jonnyjackson26/jonny-jackson/content/posts/about me.md

 weight: -100000000
 date: 2025-07-16T10:00:00Z
 draft: false
-summary: "I’m a 20-year-old computer science major at Utah State University, originally from Kirtland, Ohio.
-I served a mission (2021-2023) in the Dominican Republic for the Church of Jesus Christ of Latter-day Saints.
-I love programming, long-distance running, and cycling.
-Fluent in Spanish and a proud Eagle Scout."
+summary: "I earned my degree in Software Engineering from Utah Valley University in May 2026.
+I love programming, long-distance running, and cycling."

 cover:
   image: "/images/portfolio-cover.jpg"
   alt: "Screenshot of my portfolio homepage"
-  caption: "A clean and minimal homepage built with Hugo and PaperMod."
+  caption: "Welcome to my portfolio site! 👋"
   relative: true

-showToc: true
+showToc: false
-tocOpen: true
+tocOpen: false
 showPostNavLinks: true
 showCodeCopyButtons: true
 ---

-Welcome to my Website! 👋

-I’m a 20-year-old computer science major at Utah State University, originally from Kirtland, Ohio.
+I’m a 21-year-old computer science major at Utah State University, originally from Kirtland, Ohio.
 I served a mission (2021-2023) in the Dominican Republic for the Church of Jesus Christ of Latter-day Saints.
 I love programming, long-distance running, and cycling.
 Fluent in Spanish and a proud Eagle Scout.

+Many of my projects have to do with the Restored Gospel of Jesus Christ.
+If you'd like to see some of them, [Click here](https://jonny-jackson.com/tags/church/)

 ---